xmaslo/log-signing-mpc/docs/report/report.md

 2. address of the second server in the group
 3. address of the third server in the group

-These arguments are then saved into a local file and are automatically loaded during subsequent runs of the server.
+These arguments are then saved into a local file  (together with a generated key in a later phase) and are automatically loaded during subsequent runs of the server.

 ### Creating communication channel